- The awarding of a spot Bitcoin ETF relies on a “comprehensive surveillance-sharing agreement” according to the SEC

 If, however, an exchange proposing to list and trade a spot bitcoin [product] identifies… the regulated market with which it has a comprehensive surveillance-sharing agreement, the exchange could overcome the Commission’s concern…

-As Gilbertie explained to ETF Edge, the wording means that cryptocurrency exchanges have much more chance of being awarded a Bitcoin ETF if they “institute…comprehensive surveillance agreements with the ETF listing exchanges.”
+As Gilbertie explained to ETF Edge, the wording means that Bitcoin ETF applicants have much more chance of being awarded a Bitcoin ETF if they “institute…comprehensive surveillance agreements with the ETF listing exchanges.”
 This echoes past comments from the SEC about the potential manipulation of Bitcoin alongside the ownership of large amounts by ‘whales’.

 While it may be good news that the cloak may have been lifted with regard to the sEC’s demands, Gilbertie was not convinced of the effectiveness this approach: